avid-lei/simple_shell/README.md

 setenv [var] [value] | Set an environment variable and value.
-If the variable exists, the value will be updated. unsetenv [var] | Remove an environment variable. cd [dir] | Change the directory. help [built-in] | Read documentation for a built-in.
+If the variable exists, the value will be updated. unsetenv [var] | Remove an environment variable. cd [dir] | Change the directory.

 The following built-in commands may be supported in future versions: